When doing any sort of tensor/array computation in python (via numpy,

 1ShapeVarGen = TypeVarTuple("ShapeVarGen")23@overload4def dot(x1: NDArray[Shape1D[T1], GenericDType], x2: NDArray[Shape1D[T1], GenericDType], /) -> GenericDType:5 ...678@overload9def dot(10 x1: NDArray[Shape[T1, *ShapeVarGen], GenericDType], x2: NDArray[Shape1D[T1], GenericDType], /11) -> NDArray[Shape[*ShapeVarGen], GenericDType]:12 ...131415@overload16def dot(17 x1: NDArray[Shape2D[T1, T2], GenericDType],18 x2: NDArray[Shape2D[T2, T3], GenericDType],19 /,20) -> NDArray[Shape2D[T1, T3], GenericDType]:21 ...222324@overload25def dot(x1: GenericDType, x2: GenericDType, /) -> GenericDType:26 ...272829def dot(x1, x2):30 return np.dot(x1, x2)

-The only case we can't implement is an ND
+The only case we can't implement is an ND dimensional array with an MD

 dimensional array.
 Ideally we would try implementing it like so: